-What is Parenting Plan Mediation?
+Parenting Plan Mediation

-Simply put, a parenting plan documents the care arrangements of your children.
+A parenting plan documents the care arrangements of your children.
 Theoretically, parenting plans are useful in that they distil an agreement between you and your ex-partner about the parenting and care arrangements of your children.

 A Parenting Plan Mediation is simply the negotiation and agreement between you and your ex-partner on those matters.

-In the context of family law dispute mediation, parenting plans are great for 2 reasons.
+In the context of family law mediation, parenting plans are great for 2 reasons.
 They distil an agreement, but more importantly, they show a preparedness of you and your ex-partner to talk and agree on the things that matter most, your children.

 “Bad” is probably not the right word to use.
 If you and your ex-partner have negotiated a parenting plan, that’s great!
 But, where things can become a little problematic is when circumstances change, or the relationship between you and your ex goes downhill and one or both of you contravene or breach terms within that agreement.
 Why this is problematic is because the parenting plan you have constructed together is not legally binding.